Help limit the spread of covid-19

 Remember, we're all in this together.
 Kindness always matters.

-This note was left by an anonymous local in Revelstoke’s downtown last week and conveys exactly what #TheRealStoke is all about.
+This note was left by an anonymous local in Revelstoke’s downtown and conveys exactly what #TheRealStoke is all about.
 Our goal is to welcome you back and share our mountains, parks, and trails with you safely this summer.
-(They are too beautiful, fun and abundant not to!)

 Stay Up To Date

-As the health and safety of our visitors and our community is our number one priority, Revelstoke residents, businesses, facilities, activity providers, restaurants, and accommodations are working diligently to prepare for reopening by following provincial guidelines and industry best practices.
-All activity providers have created additional safety measures as well as implemented provincially approved guidelines for cleaning and physical distancing to keep staff and visitors safe.
-Due to limited space and modified group sizes, please call ahead to activity providers to see if there are additional guidelines to follow in advance of your trip.
+As the health and safety of our visitors and our community is our number one priority, Revelstoke businesses, activity providers, restaurants, and accommodations have worked diligently to prepare for reopening by following provincial guidelines and industry best practices.
+All activity providers have created additional safety measures as well as implemented provincially approved guidelines for cleaning and physical distancing to keep you safe.
+Due to limited space and modified group sizes, please call ahead to find out if there are additional guidelines to follow in advance of your trip.

-We encourage you to start planning your future road trip to Revy!
-Head to our What’s Open page to find out when local businesses, attractions and trails are reopening so you can plan your visit this summer.
-To receive email updates on reopening please sign up here.
+We encourage you to plan ahead this summer!
+Head to our What's Open page to find out what local businesses, attractions and trails are open so you can book online.